Shelter

 • offices for partner agencies (see below)

-• an education room, a family room
+• an education room and a family room

 • a chapel